 3. Press Write formula.

-– You can use existing properties in your formula: a block of text with a unique identifier is inserted into your formula.
 To use properties in your formula, they must already be saved.
-If you have created one or more properties and haven't yet saved them, they're not available in the Write formula pop-up.
+If you have created one or more properties and haven't yet saved them, they're not available in the formula builder.

 5. Press Create.